aptech/docs/docs/CR-denToZero.rst

     :param x: Data to be converted.
     :type x: matrix or an N-dimensional array

-    :returns: **y** (*matrix or an N-dimensional array*) - with the same orders as the input.
+    :return y: with the same orders as the input.
 Every denormal in the input will be converted to 0 in the output.

+    :type y: matrix or an N-dimensional array

 Examples
 ----------------